thanhnguyen0903work-png/inventory-optimization-google-trends/README.md

+## 📦 Inventory Optimization & Demand Forecasting
+Using Google Trends Data

-📌 Project Overview
+## 📌 Project Overview

-This project demonstrates how demand forecasting can be translated into cost-optimised inventory decisions under real-world constraints.

-Using Google Trends data as a demand signal, I built a demand forecasting model and developed an inventory ordering strategy that balances fixed ordering costs and holding costs, with the objective of minimising total operational cost while meeting customer demand.
+This project demonstrates how demand forecasting can be translated into **cost-optimised inventory decisions** under real-world operational constraints.
+Using Google Trends data as a demand signal, the analysis focuses on converting forecasts into actionable ordering strategies that balance fixed ordering costs, inventory holding costs, and capacity limits.

-This project reflects a typical business analytics / operations analyst workflow:

-Data → Forecast → Decision → Cost impact

-🧠 Business Problem
+## 🧠 Business Problem

-A laptop retailer faces the following challenge:
+A laptop retailer faces fluctuating demand driven by consumer interest.
+The business incurs:

-Demand fluctuates with online search interest

-Ordering inventory incurs:

-Fixed ordering cost: $2,000 per order
+- A **fixed ordering cost** of $2,000 per order

-Holding cost: $1 per unit per month
+- A **holding cost** of $1 per unit per month

-Monthly order capacity is capped at 6,000 units
+- A maximum order capacity of **6,000 units per month**

-Objective

-Determine an optimal ordering strategy for the next 4 months that satisfies demand while minimising total cost.
+The objective is to determine an ordering strategy for the next four months that satisfies demand while **minimising total operational cost**.

-📊 Data Source
+## 📊 Data Source

-Google Trends: Search interest for the keyword “laptop”

-Time granularity: Monthly

-Tooling: pytrends

-Google Trends is used as a leading indicator of consumer demand, a common technique in retail and demand sensing.
+Demand signals are captured using **Google Trends** search interest for the keyword *“laptop”*.
+Monthly trend data is collected using the `pytrends` library and used as a proxy for consumer demand.

-🔍 Analytical Approach
+## 🔍 Analytical Approach

-1️⃣ Demand Forecasting
+### 1️⃣ Demand Forecasting

-Demand is modelled using the following relationship:

-Demand = 100 + 20 × Google Trends Index
+Demand is estimated using the following relationship: Demand = 100 + 20 × Google Trends Index

-This reflects the assumption that online search interest has a linear relationship with purchase demand.

-Steps:

-Collected historical Google Trends data

-Cleaned and visualised the time series

-Generated demand forecasts for the next 4 months
+Historical trend data is cleaned, visualised, and projected forward to generate demand forecasts for the planning horizon.

-2️⃣ Inventory Decision Logic
+### 2️⃣ Inventory Decision Logic

-The ordering strategy considers:

-Forecasted monthly demand

-Fixed cost per order

-Inventory holding cost

-Order capacity constraint

-Rather than ordering every month, the model evaluates when it is more cost-effective to:

-Place fewer large orders (saving fixed costs)

-Hold inventory to cover future demand
+The ordering strategy considers forecasted demand, ordering costs, holding costs, and capacity constraints.
+The model evaluates the trade-off between placing frequent small orders versus fewer larger orders while holding inventory to meet future demand.

-3️⃣ Cost Evaluation
+### 3️⃣ Cost Evaluation
 Total cost is decomposed into:

-Ordering Cost = Number of orders × $2,000
+- **Ordering Cost**: number of orders × $2,000

-Holding Cost = Inventory held × $1 × months
+- **Holding Cost**: inventory held × $1 × time

-This enables clear trade-off analysis between:

-Order frequency

-Inventory levels

-Cost efficiency
+This allows for clear comparison of alternative ordering strategies and their cost implications.

-📈 Key Insights
+## 📈 Key Insights

-High fixed ordering costs incentivise batch ordering
+- High fixed ordering costs incentivise batch ordering.

-Ordering too frequently significantly increases total cost

-Holding limited excess inventory is often cheaper than placing additional orders
+- Holding limited excess inventory can be more cost-effective than frequent reordering.

-Demand sensing using external data (Google Trends) can meaningfully improve planning decisions
+- External demand signals such as search trends can improve inventory planning decisions.
+- Cost-based reasoning leads to more practical and scalable operational strategies.

-🛠 Tools & Technologies
+## 🛠 Tools & Technologies

-Python
+- Python

-pandas, numpy
+- pandas, numpy

-matplotlib
+- matplotlib

-pytrends
+- pytrends

-Jupyter Notebook
+- Google Colab